nothingnesses/else-Heart.Break/README.md

 Awesome code for items in the game [else Heart.Break()](http://elseheartbreak.com/ "else Heart.Break() Homepage").

 # Purpose
 The codes are pretty well-commented so reading the comments should give a pretty good gist of what the codes do.
+There is a separate Drink Manual to be used as a guide when using the Drink code.
 In general though:

 * The Drink code allows any drink coded with it when drunk to:
     * Teleport anyone or anything to anyone or anything or anyplace.